What you Need to Make Metal Bar Stools

 Get your family into the kitchen to dine casually with metal bar stool seating.
 You can make your own custom metal bar stools with inexpensive yet durable materials.
 Follow the guidelines below to construct unique metal bar stools that bring both style and comfort to your kitchen decor.

-At a kitchen island countertop, you may want just 3 or 4 metal bar stools.
-At a tall cantina-style table, surround it with up to 8 metal bar stools.
+At a kitchen island countertop, you may want just three or four metal bar stools.
+At a tall cantina-style table, surround it with up to eight metal bar stools.

 Measure from the floor up to 10 inches below the lower lip of the countertop.
 This is the total height of the bar stool plus its cushion.
-Allowing for a cushion depth of 3 to 4 inches, measure the height for the bar stool frame, from the floor to either 13 or 14 inches below the countertop.
+Allowing for a cushion depth of three to four inches, measure the height for the barstool frame, from the floor to either 13 or 14 inches below the countertop.
 This is how tall the frames must be for comfortable seating.

-Measure and cut the upholstery fabric carefully to allow at least 4 inches of overlap at the bottom of each cushion.
+Measure and cut the upholstery fabric carefully to allow at least four inches of overlap at the bottom of each cushion.
 Wrap the fabric snugly around each foam rubber cushion and its plywood base.
-Staple the fabric firmly to the plywood base with at least 1 staple every 2 inches.
-Screw the seat cushions to the swivel bases through precut screw holes in the swivel plates.
+Staple the fabric firmly to the plywood base with at least one staple every two inches.
+Screw the seat cushions to the swivel bases through pre-cut screw holes in the swivel plates.

 Align the bar stool backs with the swivel bases and screw them to the bar stool seats.
 Place retainers on the screw spindles to hold the screws tightly.